 Some questions to think about: Who will be the project manager to make sure deliverables are on track?
 Who will manage the story map content and put it in the builder?
 Who will be making maps/graphics?
 Who will write the text for the story?
 Who will gather media for the story?

 Organize your shared assets:

 It’s easier than ever to collaborate with people online.
-Work with partners to have a clear folder structure that’s understandable to everyone and allows you to share maps, photos, and text.
-Spending time on these logistics early in you collaboration will pay off greatly in the long run.
+Work with your partners to have a clear folder structure that’s understandable to everyone and allows you to share maps, photos, and text.
+Spending time on these logistics early in your collaboration will pay off in the long run.

 Set realistic timelines that are adaptable

 Setting timelines is the only way to make sure a project is completed.
 When setting timelines, it’s important to consider vacation and holiday schedules as well as the time it takes to get approval from managers or to promote a story.

 Coordinate your outreach plan

 After spending weeks authoring a story map, you want to make sure your audience reads it.